Australian stocks are soaring

-On the local market, all 10 sectors were stronger, adding to yesterday’s 1.69% gain, and following Wall Street overnight where the S&P500 closed up 2.5%.
+Overnight on Wall Street the S&P 500 closed up a massive 3.9%, the best one day rise since November 2011.
+The market was buoyed by news that the Fed isn’t that keen on raising interest rates in the short term.

-The major banks were all up more than 3% with the Commonwealth 3.3% stronger at $76.54.
+On the local market, all sectors went into the green, adding to yesterday’s 0.69% rise and Tuesday’s 2.72% gain after Monday’s massive 4.09% loss.

-Energy stocks were doing well with Santos up more than 5% to $4.65.
+Resources stocks gained ground with Woodside Petroleum up more than 4% to $32.25.

 Business Insider Emails & Alerts